andygbannister/qurantools/readme.md

 #### Testing Notes/Gotchas

+- **IMPORTANT** It should go without saying, but do not run the tests on a production server.
+For historical reasons, during QT development, there was no separate testing database, so the tests run against the _same_ database - which means there is quite a bit of testing code written to delete test records added to the database.
+A dedicated testing database should be built and configured (with minimal Qur'anic seed test data), but it's not like this at the moment.

 - The first time you run codecept on a new install, some of the `_generated` files may need to be rebuilt.
 Do that with:

 ```bash